andrew/ultimate-awesome/README.md

 - [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Practical system design notes focused on scalability, reliability, and trade-offs in real-world distributed systems.
 - [reddit](https://github.com/linsa-io/reddit) - Awesome Reddit subreddits.
 - [awesome-xai](https://github.com/altamiracorp/awesome-xai) - Awesome Explainable AI (XAI) and Interpretable ML Papers and Resources.
+- [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
-- [claudepro-directory](https://github.com/JSONbored/claudepro-directory) - Claude Pro Directory is a searchable collection of pre-built configurations, MCP servers, and custom rules designed to enhance Claude AI's performance for specific tasks.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-solana-ai](https://github.com/solana-foundation/awesome-solana-ai) - Public repo of AI tooling to help build on Solana.
 - [awesome-game-production](https://github.com/vhladiienko/awesome-game-production) - A curated list of awesome resources, related to game production process: books, articles, tools, project management stuff etc.
 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
-- [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [awesome-capacitorjs](https://github.com/capawesome-team/awesome-capacitorjs) - ⚡️ A curated list of awesome things related to Capacitor.
 - [awesome-spanish-slack-dev-groups](https://github.com/comunidad-tecnologica/awesome-spanish-slack-dev-groups) - Una lista de grupos de Slack en español para desarrolladores / A list of awesome Slack groups in Spanish for developers.
 - [awesome-codex](https://github.com/KarelDO/awesome-codex) - A list dedicated to products, demos and articles related to 🤖 OpenAI's Codex.